rothgar/justingarrison.com/content/blog/2023-10-08-3-tips-for-a-better-conference-experience.md

 Be kind.
 You don't know what other people are going through.

+Be respectful.
+Pronounce people's names correctly.
+Use their preferred pronouns.
+Look for banners and bracelets if they don't want to be photographed or approached.

 Have fun.
 Take pictures if it helps you remember the people and experiences.